-The proposed development will provide 1.39 hectares (7%) of public parkland space, in accordance with the policies of the Township's Official Plan and the Planning Act.
-A total of 0.76 hectares (5%) is required for the proposed development on the east parcel, and 0.34 hectares (2%) is required for the proposed development on the west parcel.
+The proposed development will provide 1.83 hectares of public parkland space, in accordance with the policies of the Township's Official Plan and the Planning Act.
+A total of 0.63 hectares (5%) is required for the proposed development on the east parcel, and 0.34 hectares (2%) is required for the proposed development on the west parcel.
+The proposed development exceeds the applicable parkland dedication requirements.